Constitutive Manifold Neural Networks: Stochastic heat transfer

-To facilitate the modelling of the stochastic material tensor under these requirements, we adopt an eigenvalue decomposition approach \cite{shivanand_stochastic_2024}.
-A conductivity tensor $\varTensor$ can be decomposed into its eigenvalues and eigenvectors:
+A model that satisfies these requirements is based on an eigenvalue decomposition approach, as introduced in \cite{shivanand_stochastic_2024}.
+The conductivity tensor $\varTensor$ is decomposed via its spectral representation into eigenvalues and eigenvectors, such that

-where $\varEigVec \in \varSO(d)$ represents the eigenvectors in the special orthogonal group, and $\varEigVal \in \varDiag(d)$ represents the eigenvalues in the space of positive-definite diagonal matrices, which is a Lie group under matrix multiplication.
-The eigenvectors $\varEigVec$ represent the principal directions of material symmetry, while the eigenvalues $\varEigVal$ reflect the material properties, such as conductivity along these principal directions.
+holds.
+Here, $\varEigVec \in \varSO(d)$ is an orthogonal matrix whose columns are the corresponding eigenvectors, and $\varEigVal \in \varDiag(d)$ represents eigenvalues in the space of positive-definite diagonal matrices, which is a Lie group under matrix multiplication.
+The eigenvectors $\varEigVec$ represent the principal directions of material symmetry, whereas the eigenvalues $\varEigVal$ reflect the material properties, such as conductivity along these principal directions.
+However, as these quantities lie on nonlinear manifolds, classical linear algebraic operations are not directly applicable \cite{gallier_differential_2020}.
+To address this, we represent the eigenvalues $\varEigVal$ and $\varEigVec$ in their respective Lie algebras $(\boldsymbol{Y}, \boldsymbol{W})$, in which $\boldsymbol{Y} \in \vardiag(d)$ is the space of diagonal matrices, and $\boldsymbol{W} \in \varso(d)$ is the space of skew-symmetric matrices.
+To map these Lie algebra elements back to the manifold, we employ the matrix exponential: